bkerin/git-batch-bisect/README.md

 manually).

-The built commits persist until their removal is explicitly requested and will be re-used by subsequent bisections.
+The built commits persist until their removal is explicitly requested and will be reused by subsequent bisections.

 ## Installation